seaweediman/tp/docs/team/jeffzincatz.md

 ### Enhancement Implemented

-* **New Feature: Add job position into the HR Manager system**
+* **New Feature: Add job position and position list into the HR Manager**
-  * What it does: Implements a functional model of job positions, containing information including the job position title and posting status.
+  * What it does: Implements a functional model of job positions and position list, containing information including the job position title and posting status of all positions, with relevant test cases.
-  * Justification: This feature is the foundation to allow user to manager job positions in their system.
-  * Relevant test cases of the position model are added.

-* **New Feature: Add position list into the HR Manager system**
-  * What it does: Implements a job position list in to the HR Manager model, to store a list of all job positions.
-  * Justification: This feature is to enable the user to access all the stored position data in the system later with other related commands.
+  * Justification: This feature is the foundation to allow user to access and manage all the stored position data in the system later with other related commands.
   * Relevant test cases of the position model are added.

 * **New Feature: Adds the functionality to list all job positions in the display. `list_p`**